inadarei/restagent/README.md

 The purpose of the param() method can be confusing and may need further explanation.

 In the puristic RESTful view, we want to have a uniform way of making HTTP calls and pass variables as we do it.
-Therefore it's important, as a general rule, to be able to set request data with a uniform add() method.
+Therefore it's important, as a general rule, to be able to set request data with a uniform data() method.
 After which  we can make appropriate HTTP-verb call (whether it's GET or PUT or whatever else), without having to worry about the specifics of the verb's way of encoding data (in the URL or HTTP Body).